-Eating Disorder Recovery Tips for Students Coming Back to Campus
+Eating Disorder Tips for Recovering Students Coming Back to Campus

 Heading to college for the first time or returning to campus after break can be extremely difficult for many students.
 With increased autonomy, new relationships, academic stress and being far from home, it is no wonder that cases of reported mental health issues have reached an all-time high on college campuses.

 With all that being said, college is a great opportunity to form lifelong friendships, expand your knowledge on new and exciting things, learn how to live more independently and simply further grow as an individual.

 If you’re heading back to school, think about what it looked like when you were last on campus.
 What went well?
 What were the challenges?
 What will be the same and what will be different this year with regards to living situation, stress levels, social life, etc.?
 Take an honest walk down memory lane – give yourself credit for things you did well and take inventory of things you might want to work with your support team to do differently.

 Use all that thoughtful reflection to anticipate challenges you’re likely to face in the coming year.
 Will you have to prepare your own food?
 Will you be living with new roommates?
 Will you have a heavy academic load and a part time job?
 Have your friends graduated and moved away?
 Consider triggers you’ve identified in the past and how you can manage them differently moving forward.
 Moving from a residence hall with a meal plan to an apartment with increased independence is a big transition even without an eating disorder, so odds are that transitions like this will be particularly challenging if you’re relatively early in your recovery.

 Whether you’re starting your first year of college, transferring to a new school or going back to campus with a few more months of maturity and recovery under your belt, it’s important to know what awaits.
 Where is the nearest dining hall and what are the options?
 How much added walking will you do to get to and from classes, and how will you account for that if you’re working to restore weight?